ProjectDossier/patient-trial-matching/README.md

 ## Data

-Data from TREC-CDS is stored in `data/external` directory.
-It contains:
+Patients and clinical trials information can be downloaded from [TREC-CDS](http://trec-cds.org/2022.html) website:

 * `topics2021.xml` file with 75 patients' data
+* `topics2022.xml` file with 50 patients' data
 * 5 .zip files with ClinicalTrials data

-ClinicalTrials are stored with [git LFS](https://git-lfs.github.com) and after downloading should be extracted into `data/external/ClinicalTrials/` folder.
+ClinicalTrials should be extracted into `data/external/ClinicalTrials/` folder.

 ## Usage